a-rose/obs-headless/README.md

 **Output**: edit `config.txt` to set `server` and `key` with your output stream URL and key.
 You can stream to any platform supporting RTMP (Twitch, Youtube, ...).
 You can also use any local RTMP server (see STREAMING.md).

-## Starting obs-headless

-	./docker.sh run dev

-Start the test **client** in an other terminal:

-	./docker.sh client

-From the client, you can switch using by pressing `s` and `Enter`.

-## Debugging
+## Development

-With gdb:

-	./docker.sh gdb dev
+The build system uses three images:

+- **obs-headless-base**
+	- Dependencies only.
+	- Can be used to experiment with different OBS versions, by mounting OBS and OBS-headless sources as a volume.
+- **obs-headless-builder**:
+	- Dependencies + OBS built from sources.
+	- Can be used for development of OBS-headless, using a fixed version of OBS, by mounting sources as a volume.
+- **obs-headless-dev**:
+	- Dependencies + OBS + OBS-headless built in a single image.
+	- Use this to run OBS-headless as a server.
+- **obs-headless**:
+	- Same as obs-headless-dev with an extra step to reduce the image size.
+		Takes longer to build.

-With attached sources: you can start a container with obs-studio and obs-headless sources attached as volumes, so you can edit sources and rebuild in the container.
+Using the base image: you can start a container with obs-studio and obs-headless sources attached as volumes, so you can edit sources and rebuild in the container.

-1. Clone obs-studio on your host (see Dockerfile for the repo URL)
+1. Clone obs-studio on your host (see obs-headless-builder.Dockerfile for the repo URL)
-2. Set `obs_sources` in docker.sh to the path where you just cloned obs-studio
+2. Set `obs_sources` in Makefile to the path where you just cloned obs-studio
-3. Start the container: `./docker.sh shell dev`.
+3. Start the container: `make base`.
-4. Build obs-studio and obs-headless (see Dockerfile for build instructions)
+4. Build obs-studio and obs-headless (see Dockerfiles for build instructions)
 5. You can now edit the sources and rebuild from the container.
-Rebuild with `rb` and start with `st` (see etc/Bashrc for aliases).
+Rebuild with `rb` and start with `st` (see etc/bashrc for aliases).

 # TODO